elaineo/Jellybean/README.md

 ```
 $ node client.js
 ```
-The client will create a socket connection to the web server, which will issue messages for the Pi to activate its GPIO pins and turn the vending machine.
+Once the client is connected, the server will issue messages for the Pi to activate its GPIO pins and turn the vending machine.